Here’s a question for you: What do military shooters, free-to-play MMOs, open-world titles, and currently battle royale games all have in common?

 The only one on our list that is no longer available to play, Super Monday Night Combat (or SMNC) did something unique compared to the other five games on this list: it doesn’t take itself seriously, in the right way.
 To explain, the aesthetics of the game were very much that of a game show, with bright, blocky colors and a bunch of wacky characters.
 However, it created an atmosphere that was enjoyable because while the game was dangerous, it’s hard not to smile at riding a chicken for more cash or listening to the two announcers rip into each other throughout the match.
 It was also a very competent and fun third-person shooter with MOBA style objectives.

 Released as a follow-up to Xbox Live Arcade hit Monday Night Combat, the game had issues from the very beginning as the game released early unintentionally, and while the game worked, for the most part, problems with the matchmaking system and some questions over the monetization of the game started.
 After developer Uber Entertainment saw potential in a sequel to Total Annihilation through a Kickstarter campaign, the game’s support tanked.
-In 2018, in line with the European Union's General Data Protection Regulation (also known as GDPR), the game was finally shut down completely, which was a shame as with more initial support and a more significant player base, the game had a lot of potential to find its niche in the MOBA arena.
+In 2018, in line with the European Union’s General Data Protection Regulation (also known as GDPR), the game was finally shut down completely, which was a shame as with more initial support and a more significant player base, the game had a lot of potentials to find its niche in the MOBA arena.